 Academic and Professional Practice

-This module is aimed at creating a culture of careful learning and self-reflection.
-You will be encouraged to take ownership of your development and to recognise its strengths and weaknesses.
-You’ll be introduced to a range of skills that will aid you throughout the course and further study, such as time management, planning and resource management and interpersonal skills.
+This module creates a culture of careful learning and self-reflection, where you’ll be encouraged to recognise the strengths and weaknesses and take ownership of your development.
+You’ll be introduced to a range of skills that will aid you throughout the programme and further study, such as time management, planning and resource management and interpersonal skills.

-Additionally, you will develop skills in MS Office (Excel, PowerPoint etc.), team management, communication, planning skills and more.
-We will also cover plagiarism, referencing, library skills and professional standard skills, alongside lectures on ethics, health and safety and technical skills, so that you receive thorough, 360-degree training.
+You will also gain employment skills such as digital proficiency in MS Office (Excel, PowerPoint etc.), team management, communication, planning skills and more.
+We will cover plagiarism, referencing, library skills and professional standard skills, alongside lectures on ethics, health and safety and technical skills.

 Fundamental Engineering Mathematics

 This module provides you with fundamental mathematical knowledge and skills required to understand engineering and physical concepts.
 You’ll be equipped to turn real-world problems into mathematical problems and present mathematical and logical arguments.
-You will learn to use and apply algebraic methods and trigonometry, and cover key concepts crucial to the fundamental principles in engineering, including geometry, algebra, calculus, trigonometry and computation of volumes.
-We also work with you to develop key organisational skills and project management basics to aid your development and learning ability.
+We also work with you to develop key organisation skills and project management basics to aid your development and learning ability.

 Electrical and Electronic Engineering Fundamentals

-This module aims to introduce students to the basic analysis and design of electric circuits using DC and AC power sources.
-To prepare students for this we will discuss the laws of electric circuits and electrical engineering.
+Covering the laws of electric circuits and electrical engineering, this module will introduce a basic analysis and design of electric circuits using DC and AC power sources.
 Assisted by our professional academics, you’ll have the opportunity to work with industry standard software to analyse techniques and identify and solve problems on electrical circuits.
-You’ll also learn the basic laws of magnetism as applied to electrical circuits.
+You’ll also understand the basic laws of magnetism as applied to electrical circuits.

 Mechanical Engineering Fundamentals